-With the right B2B lead generation strategies and tools in place, you can ensure your sales team always focuses their time and energy in the right place and with the right leads.
+With the right B2B lead generation strategies and marketing software in place, you can ensure your sales team focuses their time and energy on qualified leads.

-A sales pipeline that’s filled to the brim means that there’s plenty of leads to work on, making it easier to deal with sales quotas and expectations.
+A sales pipeline that’s filled to the brim means that there are plenty of leads to work on, making it easier to hit sales quotas and generate potential revenue.

-- Leads that only look good, but turn out to be a poor fit for your service, could give your sales team false confidence
+Leads that look good but turn out to be a poor fit for your service could give your sales team false confidence

-As a result, sales targets won’t get hit, morale can crash and, the worst-case scenario, your team won’t bring in the revenue the company needs them to.
+As a result, sales targets will be missed, morale can crash and, in the worst-case scenario, your team won’t bring in the revenue the company needs them to.

 You can always recognize a healthy sales pipeline when:

-- Deals move through at a steady rate
+Deals move through the sales pipeline at a steady (and expected) rate

-Start with this checklist and expand it based on your individual situation, such as industry or company size you’re selling to.
-If your lead checks the following boxes, they are worth the effort!
+Start with this checklist and adapt it to your individual situation and goals (such as the industry or company size you’re selling to, ideal budget, etc.).

-When you know what your ideal lead looks like, you can easily prioritize your leads and optimize your time, which will lead to an enhanced sales performance.
+When you know what your ideal lead looks like, your team of B2B marketers and sales professionals can easily prioritize leads and save time, which will lead to enhanced sales performance.